 "Membership offers you an awesome opportunity to network with other small business owners, and will help you build recognition as a local expert in your field," Rae said.

-John Swanciger, CEO of Manta, agreed, and noted that getting involved in this type of organization can help you seek our partnerships with complementary businesses near you.
+John Swanciger, CEO of Manta, agreed, noting that getting involved in this type of organization can help you seek out partnerships with complementary businesses near you.

 All week, the Small Business Association (SBA) is hosting NSBW events in cities across the country.
 These panels, discussions and webinars cover a wide range of important small business topics, from how to start and grow a business to the business of agriculture.

-"Small Business Week is about creating opportunities … to drive conversations that arm local business owners with insights, tools and resources they need to power their business," Checchi told Business News Daily.
+"Small Business Week is about creating opportunities … to drive conversations that arm local business owners with insights, tools and resources they need to power their business," Checchi said.
 "Local business owners should take advantage of these moments to network and gain knowledge."

-Each event will either be live-streamed from the SBA website, or can we watched on Facebook Live on the SBA Facebook page, so even if you're not in the area, you can still tune in and benefit from the expert insights.
+Each event will either be livestreamed from the SBA website or can be watched on Facebook Live on the SBA Facebook page, so even if you're not in the area, you can still tune in and benefit from the expert insights.
 Visit the below links for scheduling and attendance information:

-Additional reporting by Jennifer Post and Nicole Fallon.
+Additional reporting by Jennifer Post and Sammi Caramela.
 Some source interviews were conducted for a previous version of this article.